 An organisation should obtain professional advice about whether it should register for the GST, the effect of the GST on funding sources, and the best way of maintaining cash flow for the organisation in light of GST remittance obligations.

-Community organisations may obtain funds through fundraising, private donations, government funding and philanthropic grants.
+Community organisations may obtain funds through fundraising, donations, government funding and philanthropic grants.

 Groups fundraising in Victoria need to comply with the Fundraising Act 1998 (Vic) and the Fundraising Regulations 2009 (Vic) (“fundraising laws”).
 The fundraising laws are regulated by CAV, and cover activities including telephone appeals, auctions, door-knock appeals, tin collections, and public appeals to support clubs, associations, causes or people.
 Compliance with the fundraising laws might include registering with CAV as a fundraiser.